Good News Is Not a Sufficient Condition for Motivated Reasoning: Experiment Design

-\begin{enumerate} \item \textbf{Beliefs:} Subjects are asked to guess the answers to questions like the one above.
-Importantly, they are asked and incentivized to guess their median belief (i.e. such that they find it equally likely for the answer to be above or below their guess).
+\begin{enumerate} \item \textbf{Questions:} Participants are asked to guess the answers to questions like the one above.
+Importantly, they are asked and incentivized to guess their \textit{median belief} (i.e. such that they find it equally likely for the answer to be above or below their guess).
+The median is incentivized using a linear scoring rule.\footnote{Participants are also asked to give a confidence interval which is incentivized using piecewise-linear scoring rules, but I do not use this data in this paper.}

-\item \textbf{News:} Subjects receive a binary message from one of two randomly-chosen news sources: True News and Fake News.
+\item \textbf{News text:} Participants receive a binary message from one of two randomly-chosen news sources: True News and Fake News.
 The message from True News is always correct, and the message from Fake News is always incorrect.
-This is the main (within-subject) treatment variation.
+This is the main (within-person) treatment variation.

 The message says either ``The answer is \textbf{greater than} your previous guess of [previous guess].'' or ``The answer is \textbf{less than} your previous guess of [previous guess].''
-Note that the exact messages are \textit{different} for each subject since subjects have different guesses.
-These customized messages are designed so that they have the same \textit{subjective} likelihood of occurring.
+Note that the exact messages are \textit{different} for each participant since participants have different median guesses.

-For the cancer question above, ``greater than'' corresponds to Positive news and ``less than'' to Negative news.
+For the question above, ``greater than'' is coded as good news and ``less than'' as bad news (\Cref{topics-positivity}).

-\item \textbf{Assessment:} After receiving the message, subjects assess the probability that the message came from True News using a scale from 0/10 to 10/10, and are incentivized to state their true belief.
+\item \textbf{News assessment:} After receiving the message, participants assess the probability that the message came from True News using a scale from 0/10 to 10/10, and are incentivized to state their true belief using a quadratic scoring rule.
 This news veracity assessment is the main outcome measure.
-The effect of variation in news direction on veracity assessments is the primary focus for much of this paper. \end{enumerate}
+The effect of variation in news direction on veracity assessments is the primary focus for much of this paper.
+Participants are also asked to give an updated median guess after seeing the message (again incentivized with a linear scoring rule).
+For details, see the Online Appendix. \end{enumerate}

-More formally, consider an agent with prior $F(\theta)$ about a state in $\Theta$.
-Denote by $\mu \equiv F^{-1}(1/2)$ the median of $F(\theta)$.
-For simplicity, we assume that $F$ has no atom at $\mu$ and that $\mathbb{P}(\mu = \theta) = 0$.
-That is, the agent believes that the answer has probability zero of being exactly equal to $\mu$, and the true probability is indeed zero.\footnote{In this experiment, zero answers are correct, so the assumption appears reasonable.}